bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

 Basic Usage
 ===========
 Eager to make your models risk-aware?
 This page will get you started with **capsa**.
-Make sure you have capsa installed before you apply the next steps.
+Make sure you have the package is installed before you apply the next steps.

+.. _a link: installation

 .. code-block:: python